CodeForPhilly/DeputyDashboard/README.md

-# cityx
+# DeputyDashboard
-# Project Name - City X
+# Project Name - DeputyDashboard

-A mobile app that aggregates L&I data sets
+There's a new Sheriff in town...
-Goal:  Make sheriff sale data available to all via a mobile app
+Goal:  Make parcel data available and quickly searchable via a dashboard

 ## Installation